 Corporate Valuation and Modeling

-This course covers advanced valuation topics such as the free cash flow approach to equity valuation, the use of accounting and market data to measure and manage the value of the firm, and parameter estimation errors in valuation.
+This course covers advanced valuation topics such as the free cash flow and multiple approaches to equity valuation, as well as the use of accounting and market data to measure and manage the value of the firm.
 Credits: 3

 Principled Financial Leadership